Cardiovascular Biomechanics and A.I. Laboratory |

 are particularly interested in IUGR, which is a disease of the placenta where

-not enough nutrients and oxygen can be transferred from the mother to the fetus, leading to 5-10x higher mortality rate, and
+not enough nutrients and oxygen can be transferred from the mother to the

-life-long morbidities such as neuro-maldevelopment, hypertension, diabetes
+as neuro-maldevelopment, hypertension, diabetes and cardiovascular diseases.

-and cardiovascular diseases.
-Even in developed world, its prevalence is high,
+Even in developed world, its prevalence is high, at 3%.
+Currently, there are

-at 3%.
-Currently, there are no proven method to prevent or treat IUGR, and
+no proven method to prevent or treat IUGR, and detection rate remains poor,

-detection rate remains poor, as it is difficult to differentiate between
+as it is difficult to differentiate between healthy but small babies and

-healthy but small babies and diseased babies.
-However, successful detection
+diseased babies.
+However, successful detection can allow management

 Properties of Normal and IUGR Placenta Tissue We